callsys/TextVR/README.md

 ```

 ### Validation
 Note that the caption of the test set has been scrambled so that the model cannot be validated offline.
-If you want to verify a model's performance on the test set, submit the similarity matrix `submission.npy` to the competition website.
+If you want to verify a model's performance on the test set, submit the similarity matrix `sim_matrix.npy` to the competition website.

 ## Organization